NicholasSynovic/nicholassynovic.github.io/content/summaries/rich-feature-hierarchies-for-accurate-object-detection-and-semantic-segmentation.md

 ---
 title: A summary of Rich feature hierarchies for accurate object detection and semantic segmentation by Ross Girshick et al.
-description: Posted in the Proceecdings of CVPR, 2014
+description: Posted in the Proceedings of CVPR, 2014
-summary: Posted in the Proceecdings of CVPR, 2014
+summary: Posted in the Proceedings of CVPR, 2014

 categories: [summary, CVPR, 2014]
 citations: [https://doi.org/10.1145/1273445.1273458]